aa4cc/ert_linux/model_samples/README.md

 # Sample Models for Linux Simulink Coder Target

-Currently, there are sample models.
-One for a model running localy on the PC where the Matlab runs and one for a remote application running on a aarch64 architecture.
+Currently, there is one sample model which can run either on the local machine or can be deployed to a remote architecture target (aarch64 or armhf).

 ## RT priority
 For both samples, the user starting up the application on the target hase to be able to set RT priorities.
 This capabilty can be added to a user called `username` by adding the following lines to /etc/security/limits.conf